This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Shoe Bins

 A cluttered closet floor is always an off-putting image.
-Luckily for you, I have some tricks up my sleeve that is sure to be of use.
+Luckily for you, I have some shoe storage ideas that are sure to be of use.

 Shoe pegs are also very useful when it comes to the department of shoe organization.
-You can have a handyman line said pegs along the bottom of the closet.
-Hang up your shoes from the pegs.
+You can line said pegs along the bottom of the closet and hang up your shoes from the pegs.

 3. Bath Supplies